Professor of Gender and Sexuality Studies

 Pettengill Hall, Room 209

 Rebecca Herzig is the author or editor of several books, including Suffering for Science: Reason and Sacrifice in Modern America, The Nature of Difference: Sciences of Race in the United States from Jefferson to Genomics (with Evelynn Hammonds) and the series, Feminist Technosciences (with Banu Subramaniam).
-Herzig’s work has been funded by the National Science Foundation, the Howard Hughes Medical Institute, and the Macarthur Foundation.
+Herzig’s writing has appeared in Science, The Lancet, American Quarterly, Journal of Social History, and Radical History Review among other journals, and Herzig’s work has been funded by the National Science Foundation, the Macarthur Foundation, and the Howard Hughes Medical Institute.
+Currently, Herzig is finishing a book about higher education.
+Recent essays from that project may be found in boundary 2, Feminist Studies, and The Gender of Things (Routledge).

 “[A]n interesting, serious, and meticulously researched contribution to American history.”